tonytvo/blog-generator/content/blog/evolutionary-design-notes-with-jbrain/index.md

   - when you feel there's a risk in missing some important details and it could delay the project.
   - when you have difficulty in thinking about tests/what to test, it's good to think in term of one level higher in the call stacks.
   - "when in doubt, zoom out"
-- How to learn effectively (or how to read a book)
+# How to learn effectively
   - first, write a summary of the book to get a high-level overview of the topics of the book cover (I often copied from previous summaries to get things started and update the summaries as I go along)
   - then, elaborate/dig deeper into each topic wherever the curiosity takes you
   - the trick to retention is not to read it once but to write a good summary and review it often as much as you can.